 4. Know your charging plan

-If you plan to charge your new EV at home, you can charge with a standard 110-volt outlet.
-However, charging this way adds only about 4 miles of driving time per hour, according to the BBB.
+If you plan to charge your new EV at home, you can charge it with a standard 110-volt outlet.
+However, charging this way adds only about 4 miles of driving time per hour.
 You may want to upgrade by hiring an electrician to install a 240-volt outlet in your garage for faster charging, so factor in that cost.

 “Keep in mind too that not all public charging stations are free,” says the BBB.
 “If you plan to use public charging stations at the office or somewhere else, investigate the cost ahead of time.”